 Welcome ..... you may have clicked your way here because you read my books, or you’ve been reading my work in magazines and anthologies, on paper and online.
 Maybe you know about my motherhood research.
 Maybe you've heard I'm a member of Chicago’s pre-Roe abortion underground, called JANE.
 Perhaps you’re looking for my book about Grace Paley and other writing.
-You can read a poem, essay or story right now, or listen to me read at SoundCloud or Oregon Poetic Voices, or watch a video of my reading at the Pond House.
+You can read a poem, essay or story right now, listen to me read at SoundCloud or Oregon Poetic Voices, or watch a video of my reading at the Pond House.
 To find episodes of my KBOO Community Radio show - "Poetry and Everything" - click here.

-On September 10, 2017 (yes - far in the future!)
-I'll be reading with Constance Hall (known mysteriously and charmingly as "M") in Portland, Oregon in the Stonehenge series - details tba.
+On September 10, 2017, I'll be reading with Constance Hall (known mysteriously and charmingly as "M") in Portland, Oregon in the Stonehenge series - details tba.

 Listen to an interview at THE ABORTION DIARY podcast - Melissa Madera’s valuable collection of first-person stories.
 We talked for a long time about many things (Chicago's underground abortion service, my own abortion, lots more) and she did a great editing job.

-Listen to a story at BEAR WITNESS, the show produced by Erin Yanke and Moe Bowstern at Portland’s Jack London Bar.
+Listen to me tell a story at BEAR WITNESS, the show produced by Erin Yanke and Moe Bowstern at Portland’s Jack London Bar.
 That event was the first time I included my cancer experience in my art, and I'm certainly happy to say it went well.
-Listen to this audio clip, hosted by Portland’s KBOO Community Radio, is just under 25 minutes long, including Moe’s brief intro and her seriously usefully thoughtful words at the end.
+Listen to this audio clip, hosted by Portland’s KBOO Community Radio; it includes Moe’s brief intro and her seriously, usefully thoughtful words at the end.

 For info about + links to my recently published work in journals and zines, online and on paper, check out Selected Works.